-I carry extra weight, but I’m fit.
-Do I still need to lose weight?
+I carry extra weight, but I’m fit ?

 It’s great that you are active and taking steps to improve your health!
 Sometimes your body mass index (BMI) may show that you are overweight even though you are fit.
 And some people may argue that how physically active you are is more important than how much extra weight you are carrying.

 But this is only partly true.
 Being physically active can reduce your heart disease risk even if you do not lose weight.10 But your risk may be higher than that of someone who exercises and has a healthy weight.
 In other words, being active does not cancel out the dangers of having overweight.